Internet Shutdowns Blog

 September 23, 2023

-The 142 days long internet shutdown was finally lifted in Manipur.
-Internet fully restored in the State.
+The 142-day-long internet shutdown was finally lifted in Manipur.
+Internet is fully restored in the State.

 September 26, 2023

-Mobile internet was suspended in Manipur for a period of 5 days once again, until 1st October.
+Mobile internet was suspended in Manipur for 5 days once again, until 1st October.
 News of the deaths of 2 youngsters spurred the latest rounds of violence, resulting in another shutdown.

 October 1, 2023

 Mobile internet was suspended in Manipur for another 5 days again, until 6th October.
-The current order was brought under the apprehension that anti-social elements might use social media extensively for transmission of images, hate speech and videos to incite violence.
+The current order was brought under the apprehension that anti-social elements might use social media extensively for the transmission of images, hate speech, and videos to incite violence.

 October 6, 2023